CDCgov/rsv-forecast-hub/model-output/README.md

 -   `team` is the abbreviated team name, and
 -   `model` is the abbreviated name of your model.

 The date YYYY-MM-DD is the [`reference_date`](#reference_date).
 This should be the Saturday following the submission date.
-For example, submission from the team above for a reference date of November 2, 2024 will be named:
+For example, submission from a team named `exampleteam` with a model named `examplemodel` for a reference date of November 2, 2024 will be named:

     2024-11-02-exampleteam-examplemodel.csv